duytk1/CST8916_Assignment2/readme.md

-Assignment 2: Real-time Monitoring System for Rideau Canal Skateway
+# Assignment 2: Real-Time Monitoring System for Rideau Canal Skateway

-The Rideau Canal Skateway, a historic and world-renowned attraction in Ottawa, needs constant monitoring to ensure skater safety.
+The Rideau Canal Skateway, a historic and world-renowned attraction in Ottawa, requires constant monitoring to ensure skater safety.
+This application provides a real-time monitoring system to collect and transmit data about ice conditions and related metrics.

-Prerequisite:
+---

+## Prerequisites
-Python 3.13 or higher
+- Python **3.13** or higher installed on your system.

+---

-How to run the application:
+## How to Run the Application

+1. **Open Terminal**:
+   - Navigate to the directory where the application files are located.
+    ```bash
+     cd .
+     ```

+2. **Install Required Dependencies**:
+   - Use the following command to install the necessary Python packages:
+     ```bash
-Open terminal and navigate to the directory of the app Install the requirements with the command: pip install -r requirements.txt
+     pip install -r requirements.txt
+     ```